-On these pages you can find out where to get help and how you can get involved and improve the support and services provided to you, your relative or friend and other carers.
+On this page you can find out where to get help and how you can get involved and improve the support and services provided to you, your relative or friend, and other carers.

 No matter who you care for, how long you’ve been caring or what your circumstances are, if you are looking after a loved one who misuses drugs or alcohol, we are here to helpWe can:

 - Help you plan your caring role and guide you through the system.